Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

   slice_fruit(fruit)
 ```

 The comment regarding the for loop allows us to understand what the loop is doing without reading the logic.
-This increases clarity of the logic if the loop is doing multiple things at once and it's unclear at a glance the overall purpose of the loop.
+This increases clarity of the logic if the loop is doing multiple things at once and it's unclear at a glance the loop's overall purpose.

 ## Writing Concisely